Of all the inexplicable cases I had investigated in all these years, none was ever as lethiferous, as 'The poniard of death'.

 I began examining the area in hope of any plausible traces of the calculated murderer.

-I started as well to fathom in my mind the terrible scenario that had betided, before Monsieur Portier was murdered so brutally.
+I had started as well to fathom in my mind the terrible scenario that had betided, before Monsieur Portier was murdered so brutally.

 There appeared in the beginning to not be anything out of the ordinary that could signify a tangible clue.